 At the moment we have a single eight-hour-long video file.
-As with previous years we’ll be editing this down into the individual presentation recordings, posting them to YouTube and embedding them here on the site under Presentations.
+As with previous years, we’ll be editing this down into the individual presentation recordings, posting them to YouTube, and embedding them here on the site under Previous Conferences.
 We’re also collecting the PowerPoint files from each of our speakers and will also be posting them as we receive them.
 So, this process, especially the video editing, will take some time.
-Everything will be posted as it becomes available but experience tells us that this process will take a week or two.
+Everything will be posted as it becomes available, but experience tells us that this process will take a week or two.

 Continuing Education Credit

-Nebraska librarians have earned 1 C.E. credit for each 50-minute session attended.
-Due to the nature of this event, we cannot track which sessions you attended, so please fill out the usual form and let us know, so we can record your C.E. credits correctly.
-If you attended 10-minute lightning round sessions, please list them as well.
+Nebraska librarians can earn 1 C.E. credit for each 50-minute session attended.
+Due to the nature of this event, we cannot track which sessions you attended, so please fill out and submit this special Big Talk From Small Libraries CE Report form, so your C.E. credits can be recorded correctly.

 If you are a non-Nebraska librarian, any CE credit you wish to earn for this event will need to be arranged with your CE-granting agency since we are not authorized to give you CE.
 We will not be providing certificates for attending the conference.
-However, you can use any of the emails that you have received as proof of your registration for this event.
-Additionally, a “Thank you for attending” e-mail was automatically sent from the GoToWebinar system to all attendees who logged in to the live session.
-That message serves as your proof of attendance.
+A “Thank you for attending” email has been automatically sent from the GoToWebinar system to all attendees who logged in to the live session.
+That message serves as your proof of attending.

 Thanks once again, and please keep an eye on the site for more news and updates.
-If you have any questions please check the FAQ, and if you still don’t have an answer please feel free to leave a comment.
+If you have any questions, please use the Contact form to send us your questions, comments and feedback.

 Big Talk From Small Libraries will be broadcast online using the GoToWebinar online meeting service.
 Please see the NLC Online Sessions webpage for detailed information about GoToWebinar, including system requirements and firewall configuration.
-GoToWebinar works on PCs, Macs, iPads, and Android devices.
+GoToWebinar works on Windows, Mac, Google Chrome OS, Linux, iOS and Android devices.

 TO ATTEND THE CONFERENCE – Pre-Registration is no longer required!